Simple-Robotics/code-analysis-tools/README.md

 # Realtime Sanitizer (RTSan)

 Allows to detect any non-deterministic behavior in a piece of code, like dynamic allocations, mutex locks, systems calls etc.
-It comes with `clang-20`, but with a bit of effort can be user in older versions and GCC with the standalone project (ref below). besically all you need to do is add the function attribute `[[clang::nonblocking]]` in your function and compile with `-fsanitize=realtime`.
+It comes with `clang-20`, but with a bit of effort can be user in older versions and GCC with the standalone project (see ref below).
+Basically, all you need to do is add the function attribute `[[clang::nonblocking]]` in your function and compile with `-fsanitize=realtime`.

 The `Function Effect Analysis` is a sister project that can detect those in compile-time, where the sanitizers are runtime-only.
 To get compile-time analysis, compile with `-Wfunction-effects`.